mintwax/seeds/README.md

 remember whats in the cache and pre-load when loading the app

 # FEATURE - grid display customization
-simple view - name, if name empty display icon, if icon empty then nothing detailed view - default (name, duration, created)
+simple view - name, if name empty display icon, if icon empty then nothing, fixed size sqaure grid items based on width of screen detailed view - default (name, duration, created) edit grid item - add vector icon or url image or browse local photo?

+# FEATURE - share
+display app picker and then send the wave file to that app

+# data backup
+where is it on the phone, how does user back it up, where does it go user android's phone backup backup to user's cloud storage (dropbox, google drive, baidu yun) backup to own storage (REJECT)

+# UI fixes
+recording name ellipse if exceed 20 characters progress bar should not changed size of the grid item progress bar should align-self: flex-end

+----------- PHASE TWO DONE -----------------

-# FEATURE - audio meter
+# FEATURE - playlists (like albums)
+    left side - pull out tab (default is all) under that is list of playlists (songs) can group recordings into playlists
+    long press grid item - add to - list of playlists or 'Create...'

+# UI enhancements
-record - display audio meter when recording in modal
+animation - newest audio should show animate in (http://stackoverflow.com/questions/31997126/animate-listview-items-when-they-are-added-removed-from-datasource) icon - add icons to menu drop down record - display audio meter when recording in modal
     http://developer.samsung.com/technical-doc/view.do;jsessionid=CD49A14903D73079243BF98A5567F7F0?v=T000000086
     http://stackoverflow.com/questions/14181449/android-detect-sound-level
     https://www.newventuresoftware.com/blog/record-play-and-visualize-raw-audio-data-in-android

-# UI enhancements
-animation - newest audio should show animate in (http://stackoverflow.com/questions/31997126/animate-listview-items-when-they-are-added-removed-from-datasource) work on ios icon - add icon to menu drop down recording name ellipse if exceed 20 characters
+# FEATURE - filter bar
+search icon in the title bar
+click search icon it expands to text field typing in text field does realtime filtering on grid saves the text typed in as history history is displayed for user to select

+# FEATURE - import recordings
+from url
+from local file
+from dropbox, baidu yun, google drive

+# DEPLOY to android store
+minimize apk size
+publish to store
+put up description

+-------- PHASE 3 DONE --------------

-# future
+# out of scope
 record - adjust mic gain (http://stackoverflow.com/questions/25441166/how-to-adjust-microphone-sensitivity-while-recording-audio-in-android-solved)
-minimize apk size
-location - add gps support where recorded location - in SF, in CA, in China, Earth add payment support to buy record - display recording details (bit rate, sample rate) export data to dropbox, google drive import data from dropbox, google drive import sample from url record - long press (>1 s) will display cancel in non-modal cancel - drag finger up, highlight cancel, let go will cancel FEATURE - export
+record - display recording details (bit rate, sample rate) record - long press (>1 s) will display cancel in non-modal cancel - drag finger up, highlight cancel, let go will cancel
-FEATURE - sync to cloud / backup
-# FEATURE - playlists (like albums)
-    left side - pull out tab (default is all) under that is list of playlists (songs) can group recordings into playlists
-    add to - list of playlists or 'Create...'

 # research
 immutable vs redux - can use together.  used in pepperoni framework together